 We look forward to having Professor Girardot as our guest Speaker at our March 6th monthly meeting at our new home at 125 N. Main Street in North Wales, PA.
 The meeting starts at 7:00 pm.

-The November 7 presentation, which is free and open to the public, is part of the monthly speaker series hosted by the North Penn Arts Alliance during its meeting on the first Wednesday of the month at the Lansdale Public Library.
-The NPAA also offers exhibits, shows, and classes for children and adults through the North Penn School District’s Community Education program and at the North Wales Community Center at St. Luke’s Church located at 125 N. Main Street in North Wales.
+The NPAA also offers exhibits, shows, and classes for children and adults through the North Penn School District’s Community Education program and at the William B.T.
+Trego Arts Center located at 125 N. Main Street in North Wales.